Spoof detection using time-delay shallow neural network and feature switching: Result Analysis

-From the result analysis of both LA and PA, we can conclude that \emph{x}-vector framework can be a potential model to detect all types of spoofing attacks.
-It also justifies our assumption that \emph{x}-vector better identifies the traces of spoof mechanism in the spoofed utterances than the GMM.
-Moreover, since \emph{x}-vector is the current state-of-the-art for ASV, \emph{x}-vector based spoof detection, will help us to make a common NN framework for spoof detection as well as speaker recognition.
+Apart from the systems submitted to the challenge, DLFS with new feature combinations are reported in the table as G-DLFS and x-DLFS.
+The comparison of best performing TD-SNN system is compared with the corresponding GMM system with same feature combination and the best performing GMM system in Table~\ref{tab:relativeImprovement}.
+From the result analysis of both LA and PA, we can conclude that TD-SNN framework can be a potential model to detect all types of spoofing attacks.
+It also justifies our assumption that TD-SNN better identifies the traces of spoof mechanism in the spoofed utterances than the GMM.
+Moreover, since \emph{x}-vector is the current state-of-the-art for ASV, a spoof detection system with a similar framework, will help us to make a common NN framework for spoof detection as well as speaker recognition.